Ronald Howard has extended his seminal work on decision analysis into ethical decisions1

 Hector McNeill was a founder and Director General of the European Committee on Romani Emancipation

 (ECRE) established in 2000.
 He pioneered the ground-breaking exposure of the educational discrimination carried out in Hungary against rural Romani children in 1999 as Director of the Agricultural Development Foundation in a letter to Gunter Verhuegen, the Commissioner responsible for EU Enlargement.
-As a result of the inadequate response, McNeill organized a task force with French and UK Roma respresentatives to establish ECRE which organised a petition to the European Parliament and carried out an independent survey with the assistance of the Roma community, to collect evidence on the Roma educational scandal in Hungary.
-The report entitled, "The Impact of Special Schools on the Roma in Central Europe - A case of wilful criminal neglect & professional incompetence"
+As a result of the inadequate response, McNeill organized a task force with French and UK Roma respresentatives to establish ECRE which organised a petition to the European Parliament and carried out an independent survey with the assistance of the local Roma communities, to collect evidence on the Roma educational scandal in Hungary.
+The report entitled, "The Impact of Special Schools on the Roma in Central Europe - A case of willful criminal neglect & professional incompetence"

-It was this experience that caused McNeill to recognise the relativities in legal process and the ability for decision makers to hide behind the lack of detailed evidence of confidential committee decisions to distort the truth and support unethical decisions.
-More troubling was the facility and ease with which societies, that consider themselves to have just constitutions, such as the UK, to permit tiny factions of decision makers, including civil servants, hidden away within the labyrinths of government departments and political parties, to proactively discriminate against social groups, usually minorities, within existing constitional and legal frameworks and regulatory regimes.
+It was this experience that caused McNeill to recognize the relativities in legal process and the ability for decision makers to hide behind the lack of detailed evidence of confidential committee decisions to distort the truth and support unethical decisions.
+More troubling was the facility and ease with which societies, that consider themselves to have just constitutions, such as the UK, to permit tiny factions of decision makers, including civil servants, hidden away within the labyrinths of government departments and political parties, to proactively discriminate against social groups, usually minorities, within existing constitutional and legal frameworks and regulatory regimes.
 The Windrush scandal is a case in point.3

 McLuhan, M. & Fiore, Q., "The Medium is the Massage"